 In the logistics sector, being lean is simply a way to recognize and eliminate wasteful activities from the supply chain.
 The goal is to increase product flow and speed.
 This concept is known as Lean Logistics and has become a popular term in supply chain management.

-Lean is not a program or short term cost reduction program.
+A lean logistics approach is not a program or short term cost reduction program.
 It is rather a way of operating to eliminate waste along entire value streams, where the ultimate goal is to provide a perfect value to the customer.

 Womack, James P., Daniel, T. Jones (1996) Lean Thinking